 In mid-March 2020 we moved our operations from our offices to a remote model, allowing employees to work from their homes.
-Although the various offices were open for work within the limitation of the local laws, for most of the year, a majority of the employees worked remotely.
+Although the various offices were open for work within the limitation of the local laws, most of the year, most of the employees worked remotely.
 We were well prepared to implement a remote working schedule and implemented on-going training to managers and employees to improve their working routines and deliverables.
 Our logistics continued operating with no substantial impact on deliveries to customers.

 Due to COVID-19, most of the communication with customers has been done remotely.
 Yet, by leveraging our global presence, we have continued our sales activities in our main markets with the local sales teams, subject only to the local restrictions and not to global travel limitations.
 Marketing activities were shifted from on-site events to virtual activities.
 The only offering which was substantially negatively impacted was the instructor-led training classes, as customers were slow to adopt to the remote learning offering.
-As of May 2021 we began to see a gradual return to in-person activities.
-For more information, see "Part I, Item 3.
-Key Information - D. Risk Factors - Risks Related to Cellebrite's Business and Industry - The ongoing global COVID-19 pandemic could negatively impact our business, installations, trainings, and general operations."
+As of May 2021 we see a gradual return to in person activities.